Secondary Structure Elements

 • Remove single residues: Use backspace or delete key to remove an individual amino acid.

-• Remove multiple residuess: Select a part of the sequence, then hit backspace or delete key.
+• Remove multiple residues: Select a part of the sequence, then hit backspace or delete key.

-• Move residuess: Select a part of the sequence, then drag & drop to the desired location.
+• Move residues: Select a part of the sequence, then drag & drop to the desired location.

-• Replace residuess: Select a part of the sequence, then enter the single-letter code of an amino acid to replace with.
+• Replace residues: Select a part of the sequence, then enter the single-letter code of an amino acid to replace with.

 • Default angles: Use the Default sliders to change which dihedral angles any newly added amino acid will have.